Industrial Motor Repair or Replacement? Start with a Motor Failure Policy

-When a motor fails, there are two options: repair or replace.
-The best option for a given motor depends on a variety of factors.
-Today’s cost to repair or replace plays a relatively small role in the big picture.
+When an industrial motor fails, there are two options: repair or replacement.
+The best option for a motor depends on a variety of factors, and cost isn’t the only factor considered.

 A strong motor failure policy should consider the following: